nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Guard Fights (70HP, 84HP)

-- If there are more than 3 Guards

-  - Kid (Attack guard) - 2 / 2 / 2 - Magmabomb
-  - Pierre (Attack Guard) - 2 / 2 / 3
-  - Serge and Kid (Attack Guards) - 2 / 2 / 3

-- If there are 3 or less Guards

-  - Serge and Kid (Attack Guards) - 2 / 2 / 3
+  - Serge and Kid (Attack Guards) - 2 / 2 / 3 (You can do 1 / 3 / 3 if you're feeling a bit wild for no particular reason)

 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**